Return to Podcast Home

 More about Sheila Ohlsson Walker, CFA, Ph.D. :

 A competitive tennis player since childhood, Sheila Ohlsson Walker, CFA, Ph.D. knows first-hand the power of sport to embed life skills and mindsets that transfer into careers, relationships, and wellness habits that foster health and well-being across life.
-She knows that adults, through the relationships they form, can activate passion, possibility, and a sense of purpose in young people.
+She knows that adults can activate passion, possibility, and a sense of purpose in young people through the relationships they form with them.

-Dr. Walker received a B.S. in Finance at the University of Colorado, Boulder, and after a career as a portfolio manager for a buy-side investment firm in Denver, she pivoted to academia.
+Dr. Walker received a B.S. in Finance at the University of Colorado, Boulder.
+After a career as a portfolio manager for a buy-side investment firm in Denver, she pivoted to academia.
 She earned a doctorate in Behavioral Genetics from the Social, Genetic, and Developmental Psychiatry Centre at Kings College London, where she learned that the headline of biosocial science was clear: nurture (the environment) shapes nature (DNA) across life.

 Dr. Walker is a Senior Scientist at the Institute for Applied Research in Youth Development at Tufts University, a Visiting Assistant Professor at the Johns Hopkins University School of Education, and an Adjunct Assistant Professor of Pediatrics at the George Washington University School of Medicine and Health Sciences.
 She serves on the boards of the U.S. Olympic and Paralympic Foundation and the Youth Performance Institute, is a trustee of the Kent Denver School, and is a member of the United States Tennis Association’s Sport Science Committee.
 Sheila lives in Denver.
 Her greatest pride and joy is being a mother to her three sons, Jack, Charlie, and Wyatt.